ing-bank/baker/docs/migration_guid.md

 You can remove all references to this interface in your project.

-One thing to note is that `Ingredient` extended from `java.io.Serializable`.
+One thing to note is that `Ingredient` extended from `scala.Serializable`.

-If you depended on this behaviour just replace `Ingredient` by `java.io.Serializable`.
+If you depended on this behaviour just replace `Ingredient` by `scala.Serializable`.

 ## @ProvidesIngredient removed